Benchmarking Perturbation-based Saliency Maps for Explaining Atari Agents: Related Work

-Another computational measurement for saliency maps are the so called \emph{sanity checks} proposed by \citeauthor{adebayo2018sanity} \shortcite{adebayo2018sanity}.
-These tests measure whether the saliency map is dependent on what the agent learned.
-One method for this is gradually randomizing the layers of the neural network and measuring how much this changes the saliency maps. \citeauthor{adebayo2018sanity} did this for various gradient-based approaches and \citeauthor{sixt2019} \shortcite{sixt2019} additionally tested LRP methods.
-As far as we know, there is no work that computed sanity checks for perturbation-based saliency maps even though this is one of the most popular saliency maps approaches.
+Another prominent computational measurement for saliency maps for image classification models are the so-called \emph{sanity checks} proposed by \citet{adebayo2018sanity}.
+These tests measure whether the saliency maps are dependent on what the model's neural network learned.
+One method for this is gradually randomizing the layers of the neural network and measuring how much this changes the saliency maps.
+If the saliency maps are faithful to what the network learned then they should change considerably for each randomized layer. \citeauthor{adebayo2018sanity} did this for various gradient-based approaches and \citet{sixt2019} additionally tested modified propagation methods.
+Both groups found that some approaches did not really depend on the parameters of the network and therefore can't faithfully reflect the model's internal reasoning.
+As far as we know, there is no work that verified whether different perturbation-based saliency maps depend on the network's learned parameters even though this is one of the most popular saliency map approaches.

+For DRL agents, there is very little work on computationally evaluating the fidelity of saliency maps. \citet{puri2020} recorded which chess pieces human experts identified as important in a set of chess puzzles.
+This allows them to computationally compare these pieces to the pieces that saliency maps identify as relevant for an agent.
+However, this does not measure the saliency maps' fidelity to the agent's reasoning, but whether the saliency maps coincide with human reasoning. \citet{huber2020LocalandGlobal} calculate sanity checks for a single modified propagation saliency approach. \citet{Atrey2020Exploratory} conduct experiments to verify hypotheses that are generated from observing saliency maps.
+However, both the formulation of hypotheses as well as their verification rely on manual inspection of the saliency maps.
+In this sense, we see our paper as the first computational evaluation to benchmark the fidelity of different saliency map approaches for DRL agents.